-Land Commendation Attorneys David Henson and Anne Duvoisin Fisher represent Map Act plaintiffs across the state of North Carolina, including in Pender, New Hanover, Pitt and Cleveland counties.
+Land Commendation Attorneys David Henson and Anne Duvoisin represent Map Act plaintiffs across the state of North Carolina, including in Pender, New Hanover, Pitt and Cleveland counties.

 Attorney Fisher was recently featured in an article in the Shelby Star about the impact of this State Supreme Court ruling on local property owners.